intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 ### Controlling the robot arm via a web browser

-The robot arm is controlled using a single-page web interface served directly from the Intel® Edison board while the sample program is running.<br>
+The robot arm is controlled using a single-page web interface served directly from the Intel® Edison board or Intel® IoT Gateway while the sample program is running.<br>
 ![](./../../images/cpp/robot-arm-web.png)

-The web server runs on port `3000`; if the Intel® Edison board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.
+The web server runs on port `3000`; if the Intel® Edison board or Intel® IoT Gateway is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

 IMPORTANT NOTICE: This software is sample software.
 It is not designed or intended for use in any medical, life-saving or life-sustaining systems, transportation systems, nuclear systems, or for any other mission-critical application in which the failure of the system could lead to critical injury or death.
 The software may not be fully tested and may contain bugs or errors; it may not be intended or suitable for commercial release.
 No regulatory approvals for the software have been obtained, and therefore software may not be certified for use in certain countries or environments.